WABC-TV News—February 27, 2009

 Some patients may require more than one treatment for good healing.
 And then there's the question of insurance.
 Dr. Halpern told Eyewitness News that as best as he knows, insurance companies are familiar with the treatment and therefore are not paying for it.
 However, Karyn told Eyewitness News her insurance company did partially cover it.

-View the story at 7online.
+This story originally appeared at 7online.

 212.606.1197